nav248/port-scanner/README.md

 Technologies Used:

-1.Python: Main programming language.
+1.Python - Main programming language.

-2.socket module: Used for making network connections.
+2.socket module - Used for making network connections.

-3.datetime module: For displaying the current time.
+3.datetime module - For displaying the current time.

-4.argparse module: For parsing command-line arguments.
+4.argparse module - For parsing command-line arguments.

 How It Works: